venkataPhanindraVutla/venkataPhanindraVutla/README.md

 ###

 ###
-<h2 align="left">Hi 👋!
+<h2 align="left">Hey there 👋!
 My name is Venkata Phanindra Vutla and I'm a CSE Undergraduate student, from RGUKT RKValley</h2>
 ###

 <div align="center">